abhinavakhil/ngx-multi-pixel/README.md

 ---

+# Warning
+Do not confuse with [ngx-pixel](npmjs.com/package/ngx-pixel) This project is its spiritual successor with extra features to add multiple pixel ids.

+The intention of this project is to maintain and evolve the solution due to the original owner not working actively on it anymore.

 # Introduction

 Using a Facebook Pixel is fairly simple.
 You add the script to the `head` section of all pages, after which you can use the `fbq` function.
 However, in Angular it's not as straight-forward.
 The main two problems are as follows: